 Documents will be entered onto our HR system for record keeping and monitoring.
-Failure to produce the driving licence when requested may result in disciplinary action being taken.
+Failure to produce the required documentation when requested may result in disciplinary action being taken.

-- 43. Penalties and accidents Employees are required to inform their line manager of any Road Traffic Accidents (RTA) involving Company vehicles or their own vehicle as soon as it is safe to do so, whether or not any damage is sustained to the vehicle.
-All employees must inform their line manager of any driving penalties either received or pending within 5 working days of notification. - 44.
-Employee's responsibilities Drivers of Vehicles used for company business must: - Comply with all traffic legislation when driving a vehicle - Ensure they hold a current driving licence for the class of vehicle they are driving - Immediately notify their supervisors or managers if their driving licence has been suspended or cancelled, or has had limitations or endorsement placed upon it - Be responsible and accountable for their actions when operating company vehicles - Not use a hand-held or hands-free mobile phone whilst driving - Not carry any unauthorised passengers when driving company vehicles - Regularly check the oil, water, brake fluid and tyre pressure of their own and company vehicles they regularly use, particularly before long journeys - Report any crashes and scrapes to the transport/fleet manager, including those which do not result in injury - Follow the accident procedure - Read any updates that the Company may periodically issue on road safety matters.
+- 31. Penalties and accidents Employees are required to inform their line manager of any Road Traffic Accidents (RTA) involving Company vehicles or their own vehicle as soon as it is safe to do so, whether or not any damage is sustained to the vehicle.
+All employees must inform their line manager of any driving penalties either received or pending within 5 working days of notification. - 32.
+Employers responsibilities - The vehicle is properly taxed, MOT'd and serviced - The driver has a valid driving licence and business use insurance cover - Documentary proof of the above, on request (and at specified intervals) - The driver conducts regular vehicle safety checks

+33. Employee's responsibilities - Drivers of Vehicles used for company business must:

+- Carry the vehicle bag (or the equivalent contents) containing a first aid kit, hi vis vest, fire extinguisher and a copy of the breakdown procedures - Comply with all traffic legislation when driving a vehicle - Ensure they hold a current driving licence for the class of vehicle they are driving - Immediately notify their supervisors or managers if their driving licence has been suspended or cancelled, or has had limitations or endorsement placed upon it - Be responsible and accountable for their actions when operating company vehicles - Not use a hand-held or hands-free mobile phone whilst driving - Not carry any unauthorised passengers when driving company vehicles - Regularly check the oil, water, brake fluid and tyre pressure of their own and company vehicles they regularly use, particularly before long journeys - Report any crashes and scrapes to the transport/fleet manager, including those which do not result in injury - Follow the accident procedure - Read any updates that the Company may periodically issue on road safety matters.
 These will include information on good practice as well as forthcoming legal changes which affect those who drive for work - Employees are also responsible for ensuring that they are physically fit to drive.
 Should this change, their line manager must be informed as soon as possible.
 In the event that medication is necessary, employees should check with their GP or pharmacist before driving, even for short distances